r-causal/ggdag/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.1
+* local R installation, R 3.6.3
-* ubuntu 14.04 (on travis-ci), R 3.6.1
+* ubuntu 16.04 (on travis-ci), R 3.6.3
-* win-builder (devel and release)
+* win-builder (devel)

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

-* Reverse dependencies checked with no errors
+* This is a patch release to address CRAN request to use conditional vdiffr calls since it is suggested